 Welcome to the Arizona Game and Fish Department’s online application process for non-school groups.
 Please read the following information carefully.
 Providing complete and accurate information will increase your chances of receiving a Sport Fishing Education program.
 Submitting an application is not a guarantee that your group will receive a program but it is a necessary first step in applying for a program.
 If you have any questions, call (623) 236-7240 and ask to speak with the Sport Fishing Education Coordinator.

 What is the Non-School Group Fishing Program?

 A non-school group fishing program is conducted for a specific group and are not open to the general public.
 Non-school groups may include private schools, various youth groups and youth organizations, churches, rehabilitation centers, senior centers, corporate and local businesses, just to name a few.

 Non-school group fishing programs are composed of two parts, Classroom Instruction and Field Instruction and these are usually held on separate days.

 Classroom Instruction is a one-hour presentation conducted at any place where your group meets.
 The presentation covers topics such as, native fish and sport fish of Arizona, fish biology and habitat requirements, fishing safety and ethics, fishing regulations and basic fishing techniques.
-Educational handouts are available for all participants and information resource packets are available for educators and group leaders upon request.
+Educational handouts are available for all participants.

 Field Instruction is a three-to four-hour, hands-on fishing event at an urban lake or nearby body of water of your choice.
 The department provides all fishing equipment, a selection of bait and all fishing license requirements are waived between the clinic hours.
 Transportation to the fishing location is the responsibility of the requesting group.

 Things To Know Before You Apply